ProjectKorra/ProjectKorraWiki/source/general/index.rst

 If you want to learn how to contribute to ProjectKorra's media, click here!

-If you want to learn how to contribute to this wiki, click here!
+If you want to learn how to contribute to this wiki, click :doc:`here <general/wikicontribute.rst>`

 If you want to learn how to contribute to our server, click here!